-Comparative Politics - Government and Politics of the USA The USA has been considered by The USA has been considered by some to be a 'beacon of democracy'.
+Comparative Politics - Government and Politics of the USA The USA has been considered by some to be a 'beacon of democracy'.
 Understanding the nature of US democracy and the debates surrounding it is crucial, given the considerable impact that the USA has on UK, European and global politics.
 Students will explore the US constitution and the arguments surrounding it.
 Students will be expected to debate the nature of democracy in the USA and evaluate the extent to which it remains an issue.
 Psychology Why study Psychology?